Maikel Garcia Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Garcia has nine doubles, a triple, two home runs and 12 walks while hitting .268.
+- Garcia is hitting .282 with nine doubles, a triple, two home runs and 12 walks.

+- Garcia enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .381 with one homer.

-- He has hit a home run in two of 39 games played this year, and in 1.3% of his plate appearances.
+- In 40 games played this season, he has hit a homer in just two of them.

-- In 14 games this year (35.9%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In 14 games this season (35.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- In 15 of 39 games this year, he has scored, including multiple runs once.
+- In 16 of 40 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.